If someone asked you about your family history, would you know how your great grandparents met or what life was like for them growing up?

 The creatively-designed cards encourage loved ones to share important information.
 These sample questions offer a glimpse of what you can expect from them:

-If you’re interested in preserving your family history, you can purchase a box of the cards and return envelopes to mail personally.
-You can also purchase a subscription and send one, two or four greeting cards per month.
+If you’re interested in preserving your family history, you can mail cards and return envelopes personally.
 When your family member answers the questions and mails the cards back to you, you will be actively preserving your family history one card at a time.
 In the process, you can spread joy and connectedness as you invite your loved ones to share their unique stories.
 Future generations will benefit from it as well.